Tiny Earthquakes Happen Every Few Minutes In Southern California, Study Finds

 "We're going to be looking at a lot of these questions in a lot more detail," says lead author Zachary Ross, a geophysicist at Caltech.

 "The holy grail of earthquake seismology has always been prediction," explains Trugman.
 In recent years, for example, the U.S. government has rolled out an earthquake warning system along the West Coast, which uses the same networks of sensors that scientists are studying.
-Having a deeper understanding of the seismic information that's fed into that early alert system could help make it more accurate.
+Having a deeper understanding of the seismic information that is fed into that early alert system could help make it more accurate.

 "I'm cautiously optimistic that we'll make progress on earthquake prediction," Trugman says.